 What WiseMint Does Instead

-WiseMint's peer universe is made up of real subscribers who selected the same benchmark as you — or one extremely similar.
-Your performance is compared against actual investors targeting the same risk and return profile, calculated using the same verified methodology.
+WiseMint's peer universe is made up of subscribers who selected the same benchmark as you — or one extremely similar.
+Your performance is compared against real investors targeting the same risk and return profile, using the same verified methodology.
 No other service provides this to retail investors.
-Unlike any public database or AI tool, this dataset exists only because subscribers contribute to it — and it grows more valuable with every person who joins.
+It grows more valuable with every new subscriber who joins.

 The Full Scorecard